 Sri Lanka's ability to sustainably recover from its debt crisis will depend on its ability to improve governance and reduce corruption vulnerabilities.
-This has been the view of the Sri Lankan civil society, as well as the IMF, and the emphasis of the current IMF program in Sri Lanka.
+This has been the view of Sri Lankan civil society, as well as the IMF as reflected in the current IMF program in Sri Lanka.
 If governance in Sri Lanka improves, there will be a risk-reduction dividend for bond-holders as well.

-Therefore, adding to Sri Lanka's restructuring portfolio a governance-linked (ESG) bond, where there is a coupon step-down in response to defined governance improvements, aligns the interests of both bond-holders and that of the country.
+Therefore, adding to Sri Lanka's restructuring portfolio a governance-linked (ESG) bond, where there is a coupon step-down in response to defined governance improvements, aligns the interests of both bond-holders and citizens of Sri Lanka.

-- The governance-linked bond would offer the country a transparent, popularly visible financial incentive to implement a set of measures that will foster improved financial governance and help reduce corruption.
-The country's efforts to meet the criteria set out in the bond will tend to de-risk bond-holders and thereby contribute to the increase in bond prices. - 15 governance criteria, drawn from Sri Lanka's current IMF program, are set out in Annex 1, in page 8, from which a governance-linked bond can be structured. - This approach mitigates the risk of weakening governance and unsustainable economic policies leading to a reduction in the secondary market value of the bonds, allowing Sri Lanka to also benefit by splitting the benefit of lowered risk (and therefore higher secondary market prices) between the government and the bond-holders. - Bond-holders would gain a "de-risking dividend" simply by the creation of such a governance-linked ESG bond for the restructure.
-This is because, even if the governance improvements don't fully achieve the set criteria, the partial attempts towards achieving those benchmarks will still have the effect of reducing the counterfactual risk of deteriorating governance. - Sri Lanka's governance score at present, as measured by the Worldwide Governance Indicators, is on the borderline between countries that have had only one restructure and countries that needed two or more restructurings.1 The direction of the country's governance could be pivotal in determining whether Sri Lanka is able to emerge from the present economic crisis with a single restructure.2 - The structure of a governance-linked bond as set out in page 5 offers two options for evaluation: a binary evaluation of "success" or "failure" to implement the governance measures, on which the coupon step-down is contingent; or a ternary evaluation that includes an additional criteria of "partial success" leading to a partial coupon step-down.
+- The governance-linked bond would offer the government a transparent, popularly visible financial incentive to implement a set of measures that will foster improved financial governance and reduce corruption.
+The country's efforts to meet the criteria set out in the bond will tend to de-risk bond-holders and thereby contribute to an increase in bond prices. - Fifteen governance criteria, drawn from Sri Lanka's current IMF program, are set out in Annex on page 8, from which a governance-linked bond can be structured. - This approach mitigates the risk of weakening governance and unsustainable economic policies leading to a reduction in the secondary market value of the bonds, allowing Sri Lanka to also benefit by splitting the benefit of lowered risk (and therefore higher secondary market prices) between the government and the bond-holders. - Bond-holders would gain a "de-risking dividend" simply by the creation of such a governancelinked ESG bond for the restructure.
+This is because, even if the governance improvements don't fully achieve the set criteria, the partial attempts towards achieving those benchmarks will still have the effect of reducing the counterfactual risk of deteriorating governance. - Sri Lanka's governance score at present, as measured by the Worldwide Governance Indicators, is on the borderline between countries that have had only one restructure and countries that needed two or more restructurings.
+The direction of the country's governance would be pivotal in determining whether Sri Lanka is able to emerge from the present economic crisis with a single restructure. - The structure of a governance-linked bond as set out in page 5 offers two options for triggering the coupon step-down: a binary evaluation of "success" or "failure" to implement the governance measures, on which the full coupon step-down is contingent; or a ternary evaluation that includes an additional criteria of "partial success" leading to a partial coupon step-down.
 If the governance criteria are small in number (five or less), the binary evaluation could suffice.
 But if not, the ternary evaluation could be more appropriate as explained in that section.

-1 The data shows that 59 percent of countries that underwent debt restructuring from 1975-2020 had to go through multiple episodes of restructuring before getting on the path of debt sustainability.
+&lt;sup>1 The data shows that 59 percent of countries that underwent debt restructuring from 1975-2020 had to go through multiple episodes of restructuring before getting on the path of debt sustainability.
 Conference papers also show a strong correlation between countries that go through multiple restructurings and countries that had a lower average score on the Worldwide Governance Indicators during their first restructure.

-2 Verité Research, DebtCon 2023 Conference Plenary Session: "Sovereign Debt Architecture: Where Are We, and How Did We Get Here?", New Jersey, United States.
+&lt;sup>2 Verité Research, DebtCon 2023 Conference Plenary Session: "Sovereign Debt Architecture: Where Are We, and How Did We Get Here?", New Jersey, United States.
 Slides 7-8, available at:

-$[\]underline{https://debtcon6.princeton.edu/sites/g/files/toruqf3611/files/documents/20230423_slidesfordebtcon_nishan_de_mel.pdf}$
+https://debtcon6.princeton.edu/sites/g/files/toruqf3611/files/documents/20230423\slidesfordebtcon\nishan\de\mel.pdf